 The ancient ocean that surrounded the Pangaea landmass.

-A radioactive element that spontaneously decays into a new substance.
-The product of this decay is known as a "daughter" element.
+A radioactive isotope that spontaneously decays into a new substance along with a release of heat.
+The product of this decay is known as a "daughter" isotope.

 An accumulation of unconsolidated plant debris that if buried and preserved could become coal.
 Special conditions are required to accumulate and preserve plant materials.
 These conditions are most often found in a marsh or swamp where water cover prevents oxidation and attack by most organisms.

 A term used for a sedimentary particle that is between 4 and 64 millimeters in size.
 Pebbles are larger than granules but smaller than cobbles.
 Pebbles have typically been rounded by abrasion during sedimentary transport.
 The photo shows a deposit of pebble-sized sedimentary particles found on the surface of Mars discovered by Mars Rover Curiosity in 2012.
 The largest particle in the photo is about one centimeter across.

 A broad, gently sloping erosional surface of low local relief adjacent to an eroding cliff or mountain range.
 The area is likely covered with sediments.

 A very coarse-grained igneous rock, normally of granitic composition.
 Typically forms during the final states of magma chamber crystallization when the high water content solutions allow rapid crystal growth.

 An ocean sediment that accumulates far enough from land that detrital materials are a minor component.
 These sediments are largely composed of the tiny shell debris of radiolarians and foraminifera.